tdwg/website/conferences/2024/oral-presentations/index.md

 ### Slide format

 - All presentations should be saved as PowerPoint (pptx), OpenDocument Presentation (ODP) or PDF files.
-If you use Google Slides, please download them as one of these formats before uploading to the conference folder.
+If you use Google Slides, please download them as one of these formats before uploading to the conference folder. **Do not upload Google Slides files to the conference folder.**
 - An optional template, designed for SPNHC-TDWG 2024 by Daphne Hoh, is available for your use.
 [Download a copy of the file](https://docs.google.com/presentation/d/1zW4feT5K33qymUyU5b37_jRrGykR0UpE/edit?usp=sharing&ouid=112437040868151967020&rtpof=true&sd=true) to personalize it for your presentation.
+  - An **updated version of PowerPoint template uploaded 17 Aug** (includes credit for conference logo; existing presentations using an earlier version of the template can copy the text block and paste it into their presentations)
 - Please format all slides for 16:9 size.
 Try to avoid putting critical content in the top right corner of your slides (where the speaker is often displayed in video).
 - Do not embed videos, use animations or fancy slide transitions that might slow, bloat the file size or otherwise hinder the presentation on Zoom.
   - If sound or video must be embedded in slides, prior notice must be given [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org)